mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

     :alt: NeXus Load Dialog

 From here you can choose a NeXus file that you wish to load.
-The program will then scan its contents and check for a `NXtomo` entry.
+The program will then scan its contents and check for a :code:`NXtomo` entry.
 If an entry is found, information about the file will be displayed in the dialog.
 The data sizes are also displayed so that a user can check that the image key and data field have the same number of elements.
 The "Use?" checkbox can be used to select which images you wish to load.